John Baldessari

 I Am Making Art

 In this video piece, Baldessari makes several arm movements, reciting the phrase, "I am making art," after each gesture.
-Baldessari has always been conscious of the power of choice in artistic practice - like choosing to paint something red rather than blue, for example.
+Baldessari had always been conscious of the power of choice in artistic practice - like choosing to paint something red rather than blue, for example.
 Here, he carefully associates the choice of arm movements with the artistic choices that a painter or sculptor may make, concluding that choice is a form of art in itself.
 But he also confronts one of the fascinating problems that unpinned the work of many early Conceptual artists: how much can art be reduced and simplified before it stops being art at all?
 Baldessari offers no definitive answer, but he suggests that the gap between art and the ordinary, between art and life, may be imperceptible.

 Performance video. © John Baldessari